Ellie Greenwood: Career

-Greenwood began her ultramarathon career in 2008, one of her first races being the 30-mile Knee Knackering North Shore Trail Run, a relatively short course known for its steep ascent and descent.
-That same year, Montrail, the footwear company, began sponsoring her.
+Greenwood began her ultramarathon career in 2005.
+One of her first races was the 30-mile Knee Knackering North Shore Trail Run, a relatively short course known for its steep ascent and descent.
+Outdoor company Montrail began sponsoring Greenwood in 2005.

-In her first attempt at the distance, Greenwood won the Elk-Beaver 100k on Vancouver Island in May 2010, setting a new course record of 7:36, and qualified to represent Great Britain at the 2010 IAU 100 km World Championships.
+In her first attempt at the distance, Greenwood won the Elk-Beaver 100k on Vancouver Island in May 2010, setting a new course record (and 100K trail world record) of 7:36, and qualified to represent Great Britain at the 2010 IAU 100 km World Championships.
 There, after battling with the race leader, 2006 World Champion and compatriot Lizzy Hawker, she took gold in a time of 7:29:05, helping Great Britain to first place in the team event and also in the jointly held IAU 100 km European Championships.
 In 2010, she also set new course records for the 125-kilometre Canadian Death Race, coming second overall and beating the previous record by more than an hour, and for the Knee Knackering North Shore Trail Run.

 In 2011 Greenwood took on the Western States 100 in California and came first.
 She won the race again in 2012, when she set a new course record of 16:47:19, beating the previous best of 17:37:51 set by Ann Trason in 1994.
-In 2012, Greenwood also broke the women's course record for the JFK 50 Mile Run, coming in 10th overall, and was the winner of the Ultra-Trail du Mont-Blanc Courmayeur-Champex-Chamonix 101-km race.
+In 2012, Greenwood also broke the course record for the JFK 50 Mile Run, coming in 10th overall, and was the winner of the Ultra-Trail du Mont-Blanc Courmayeur-Champex-Chamonix 101-km race.

-Greenwood has competed three times in South Africa's 90-km Comrades Marathon.
-Run on undulating road through KwaZulu-Natal, it is said to be the oldest and most competitive ultramarathon in the world.
-She came fourth in 2011 and managed second place in 2012, just 72 seconds behind the winner.
+Greenwood has competed four times in South Africa's 90-km Comrades Marathon.
+She came fourth in 2011 and finished second place in 2012, just 72 seconds behind the winner.
 Throughout 2013, Greenwood was plagued with injuries.
-She returned to running slowly, focussing on the 2014 Comrades Marathon to keep her motivated.
-In 2014, with 18 km to go, she was eight minutes behind the race leader but she managed to recover the deficit and win in a time of 6:18:15.
-She is the first British woman to win the race, which had been dominated for the previous 11 years by the Russian twins Elena and Olesya Nurgalieva.
-Elena Nurgalieva still holds the course record which she set in 2006.
+She returned to running slowly, focusing on the 2014 Comrades Marathon to keep her motivated.
+In 2014, with 18 km to go, she was eight minutes behind the race leader, but she recovered the deficit and won in a time of 6:18:15.
+Greenwood was the first British woman ever to win Comrades.